UsabilityEngineering/Sound-Space/README.md

 Based on these insights, wireframes completed for this deliverable included included four main pages
 * Stream
+    * The primarily page of the app that allows users to stream, search for and interact with content.
 * Profile
+    * The page containing all information regarding the users profile with subsections Uploads, Liked, Mentions, and Messages
+        * Uploads subsection allows users to view their uploaded content and their engagement analytics simultaneously
+        * Liked subsection reflects all user liked content, including created playlists
+        * Mentions subsection notifies users when someone uses their profile or content in another post.
+        * Message subsection allows user to send new messages and track old ones.
 * Discover
 * Upload